 It’s the gain you make that’s taxed, not the amount of money you receive.

-You bought some shares for £2,500 and sold them later for £12,500.
-This means you made a gain of £10,000 (£12,500 less £2,500).
+Example You bought a painting for £5,000 and sold it later for £25,000.
+This means you made a gain of £20,000 (£25,000 minus £5,000).

 - giving it away as a gift, or transferring it to someone else

 - getting compensation for it - like an insurance payout if it’s been lost or destroyed